ericwoud/buildRKarch/README.md

 # buildRKarch

-** NOTICE: RK3588 HAS BEEN MOVED TO USING MAINLINE KERNEL V4L2_REQUEST AND PANTHOR **
+** NOTICE: RK3588 HAS BEEN MOVED TO USING MAINLINE KERNEL, V4L2_REQUEST AND PANTHOR **

 Install a minimal Arch-Linux on Rockchip devices from scratch.
 Now I started only for RK-3288 and RK-3588 devices.